FatmaSaad/Attendance-system/README.md

  This will create the database and insert a few fake records into it.

-## Start the fun and let's use our attendance system
+## Let the fun begins with the usage of your attendance system

 ### Sign-in
 - register as a new user using [/api/register](#Sign-in)